RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

    Emphasize the cost-effectivenes of annual membership compared to casua  lusage, especially for longer rides.

 ## Presentation
-For a detailed presentation, please see the [presentation link](https://www.canva.com/design/DAGcTKVVKag/7EVwlRtKsnIyxDHEPjRmzw/edit?utm_content=DAGcTKVVKag&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+For a detailed presentation, please see the [presentation](https://docs.google.com/presentation/d/1w4xdPxZvyavPg2ct1LWB8wuOGEEZJnSyNn3NWAEboTc/edit?usp=sharing)

 ## How to Run the Code